NEONScience/neon-data-institute-2016/reproducibility-content/writing-modular-code/README.md

    a seperate file (`scripts/functions.R`) that is then called with `source()`: `CHM_Analysis_functionalized.Rmd`.

+These script were written to read in a GeoTIFF formatted raster of canopy heights (`TEAK_lidarCHM.tif`), although the path in the script will have to be adjusted to match the user's local directory structure.

 These files were written by [Naupaka Zimmerman](http://github.com/naupaka) based on code written by Leah Wasser and Megan Jones, [available here](http://neon-workwithdata.github.io/neon-data-institute-2016/R/classify-by-threshold-R/).